public-activity/public_activity/README.md

 ```

 This structure is valid for activities with keys `"activity.article.create"` or `"article.create"`.
 As mentioned before, `"activity."` part of the key is optional.

+## Upgrading

+There are a couple of major differences between 0.3 and 0.4 version.
+To upgrade, follow these steps:

+1. Add `include PublicActivity::Model` above `tracked` method call in your tracked models, like this:

+    ```ruby
+    class Article < ActiveRecord::Base
+      include PublicActivity::Model
+      tracked
+    end
+    ```

+2.   public_activity's config YAML file is no longer used (by default in `config/pba.yml`).
+Move your YAML contents to your `config/locales/*.yml` files.

+     <br/>**IMPORTANT**: Locales are no longer rendered with ERB, this has been removed in favor of real view partials like in actual Rails apps.
+     Read [Activity views](#activity-views) section above to learn how to use those templates.

 ## Documentation